Kohl1998/Jakes-Eatery/README.md

 ## Features

-For this application there is a navigation bar within the header which includes more in depth information, which you can access by clicking any of the links to jump straight to the section.
-Also, there is the open to scroll down the page using the scroller.
+For this application there are the restaurant meals that contain information on the ingredients used for each sperate meal.

 ## Link